 They are listed in Schedule 2 of the Crown Entities Act 2004.

 There are also many companies that are subsidiaries of other Crown-owned organisations.
 For example, Kiwibank Limited is owned by New Zealand Post Limited, Accident Compensation Corporation and the New Zealand Superannuation Fund.

 In addition, the Crown has a large financial portfolio of investments in companies, with less than a controlling interest.
 For example, the New Zealand Superannuation Fund, which is owned by the Crown, has a wide range of corporate holdings.
 Another example is the shareholdings of the Crown in some regional airport companies.

 This post was about companies owned by the Crown.
 There are several Crown entities that are not companies but have varying degrees of commercial operations.
 The entities making up the Government Reporting Entity (as at 30 June 2017) are listed in the Annual Financial Statements of the Government.

 Crown companies generally have two shareholders on behalf of the Crown: the Minister of Finance and another shareholding minister.
 The Treasury usually administers the board appointment process on behalf of Ministers.

-Prospective candidates can register their interest at www.boardappointments.co.nz.
+Prospective candidates for Crown company boards can register their interest at www.boardappointments.co.nz.
 For information on board appointment processes across the wider state sector, see my post on state sector board appointments.